NadiaBotha/Task10_Lvl01-LastCapstone/README.md

 # Task10_Lvl01-LastCapstone

-The program enables task management, where new users can be added to use the program.
+The program is a python file that enables task management, where new users can be added to use the program.
 Tasks can be created, tracked and assigned to existing users.
 The program also keeps track of completed, uncompleted and overdue tasks.

 ## Functions
 The program stores the existing users in the user.txt file and all tasks that have generated in tasks.txt file.